What is WedTexts?

 We were on a very short timeline and small budget (we spent less than $1,300 on EVERYTHING).
 My main research resource was Pinterest.
 I kept track of my checklist and budget in Excel!

 My favorite thing about planning my wedding was the thought of getting married to my best friend.
 Sounds cheesy, I know!!
-But in all seriousness, knowing that a life with him is waiting on the other side of the planning stress made it all worth it!
+But knowing that a life with him is waiting on the other side of the planning stress made it all worth it!

 And what about WedTexts?